Liam105-AI/Oxford-AI-Summit_Loan-Application-E2E-Journey/README.md

 ## 🌟 Overview

-An enterprise-grade AI-powered loan processing pipeline that combines multiple intelligent agents, workflow automation, and modern web technologies to provide sophisticated risk assessment and automated stakeholder communication.
+An AI-powered loan processing pipeline that combines multiple intelligent agents, workflow automation, and modern web technologies to provide sophisticated risk assessment and automated stakeholder communication.

 **System Demonstration**: View the complete workflow in action through our documentation and demo video.